Photo of a line of trees dotted along a hillside Photo of white snowdrop flowers

 Quakers can be characterised by their four testimonies, which I paraphrase here from their page on Quaker faith:

-- Each person is a 'child of God'—all people are to be treated with respect.
+Each person carries divinity within—all people are to be treated with respect.

 Personally, my favourite aspect of Quakerism is their openess to people of all faiths and none.
 While the tradition originated from a Christian group, Quakers today may or may not identify as Christian.
-In my experience as a Buddhist, I have felt nothing but welcomed and at home in Quaker spaces, even more so than other Christian groups.
-This reflects their belief, which I similarly hold and honour, that there is 'that of God in everyone'.
+In my experience as a Plum Village practitioner, I have felt nothing but welcomed and at home in Quaker spaces, even more so than other Christian groups.
+This reflects the Quaker belief, which I similarly hold and honour, that there is 'that of God in everyone'.

 Quaker Practice